 I’m surprised I need to say that autism is not due to parental sin.
 However, a Catholic priest from India has started preaching about this publicly and I think some people might be confused.
 I’m going to quote a bit of Fr.
-Valanmahal, then show that both Church teaching and science say parental sin does not cause autism.
+Valanmanal, then show that both Church teaching and science say parental sin does not cause autism.

 Fr.
-Dominic Valanmahal Preaching
+Dominic Valanmanal Preaching

 “Why does this generation have autism and hyperactivity?
 That is to say, mentally retarded children are in abundance.”